sensu/sensu-docs-legacy/docs/0.29/guides/getting-started/adding-a-client.md

   text: "An intro to checks"
 ---

+**Sensu clients** are pieces of infrastructure that Sensu monitors for you.
+The **Sensu client software** allows you to register a running instance of itself as capable of running any **checks** they might be eligible for.

+Infrastructure sometimes includes hardware or services that don't necessarily support running the **Sensu client software** but still needs to be monitored.
+For those cases, [**proxy clients**](#proxy-clients) let you monitor anything you can tell Sensu about.

 # Adding a Sensu Client

 One of the first challenges new Sensu users often encounter is learning what